-There are currently 39 children from two to under five years on roll, of these, 36 receive funding for early education.
-Children come from the local catchment area.
-The pre-school currently supports a number of children with special educational needs.
-The setting can support children who speak English as an additional language.
+There are currently 56 children from birth to five years on roll.
+Of these, 14 children receive funding for nursery education.
+Children from the local community and surrounding areas attend for a variety of sessions.
+The nursery supports children with learning difficulties and/or disabilities and also children who have English as a second language.

-The pre-school employs seven members of staff.
-Of these, all hold appropriate early years qualifications.
-The setting receives support from the local authority.
+The nursery employs ten staff.
+Of these, six hold appropriate early years qualifications.
+Two members of staff are working towards an early years qualification.
+The setting receives support from the local authority and from the Pre School Learning Alliance.